emilianobovetti/stateless-maybe-js/README.md

 // just returns itself
 m === maybe(m) // true
 ```
-The `maybe` function takes a second optional argument, but I never used this feature and I'm planning to remove it in a future release.

 If the emptiness definition isn't trivial (i.e. `null` or `undefined`), you can use `maybe.nothing` and `maybe.just()`.
 E.g.: